Weekly News Digest: Murals and Macro Tutorials

 It’s heartwarming stuff.
 Unfortunately, that “red thread” is actually a USB cable, and it connects you directly to Logitech’s Q4 revenue targets.
 They try to spin the MX Master 4 into the narrative, claiming the haptics make the artist feel “in the work.”
 I’m sure the mouse is great, but let’s not pretend scrolling through Excel is a spiritual journey.

-Keychron Discovers Documentation
+Keychron Discovers Mixed RGB Exists

 The Verdict